Jerbear28-spec/AD-Azure-Deployment/README.md

 <h1 align="center">Creating an Active Directory Domain Using Microsoft Azure Virtual Machines</h1>

 <h2 align="center">Project Overview</h2>
-This tutorial outlines the implementation of an Active Directory domain using Azure virtual machines.
+This tutorial outlines the implementation of an Active Directory domain within Azure virtual machines.
 In this lab, a virtual machine running Windows Server 2022 will be created and used as a Domain Controller.
 A Windows 10 virtual machine will be created and used as a "client" for this Active Directory deployment.
 User accounts will be created and managed on the Domain Controller, and these accounts will be able to login on this client virtual machine.
 This tutorial will assume a basic understanding of the Microsoft Azure Portal. <br />

 <h2>Environments and Technologies Used</h2>